RajithSundar/SecureAuthProject/README.md

 # Build and run (compiles C++ library and launches GUI)
 python build.py
+# OR run GUI directly (Python-only mode)
+python main_gui.py
 ```

+**Note**: The C++ library is now optional - the application works with Python-only authentication using SQLite database.

 That's it!
 The system will:
-1. Compile the C++ backend library
+1. Initialize the SQLite database (`users.db`) if needed
 2. Launch the modern glass UI
-3. Display the authentication screens
+3. Display the login/sign-up screens

 ## 📱 Google Authenticator Setup